Montgomery County 4-H Club Day

 I have a basketball game can I do go early or late?

 YES!
 Please make arrangements to do both if possible.
 We are always willing to work with youth.
 Order is determined by signing up on the door that morning.
-If you want to go first be sure to show up a little before 8:30 and be set up and ready for the judge.
+If you want to go first be sure to show up at 8:30 and be set up and ready for the judge.
 If you want to go later in the day, have a 4-H friend sign you in on your room door for a later time slot.
 If you’re not present, the room will skip you and go to the next person but as when you get there you’ll still be able to give your presentation!
-We recommend being present by 11 a.m. to keep the day moving smoothly.
+All youth should be present by 10:30 a.m. to keep the day moving.

 When are awards announced?